DragonetMC/DragonProxy/README.md

 ## What is DragonProxy
 DragonProxy is a software placed between a Minecraft Bedrock client and a Java Minecraft server.

-__Some servers anticheats trigger some movments cheat, use at your own risks.__
+__Some servers anticheats trigger some movements cheat, use at your own risks.__
 If you get banned from a server, we do not take responsabilities.

 ## Who uses DragonProxy